ccsnow127/ccsnow127/README.md

 Find your state of being
 <br>
-Feel the flow of intrinsic energy and joy
+Feel the flow of intrinsic love and joy
 <br>
 Life is too good and short to hold onto grudges
 <br>